YouTube Won't Work

-On the early days, Internet was an atomized place when it came to publishing.
-There were tools like Blogger or Wordpress let you set up your thing, but capturing the audience was entirely up to you.
+It hasn’t always been like this, though.
+In the early days, the Internet was an atomized place when it came to publishing content.
+There were tools like Blogger or WordPress that let you set up your thing, but capturing the audience remained up to you.
 The Internet looked like a continental landscape with series of villages, loosely connected through links pointing to each other.

 Not only everybody was able to contribute with their content, but most importantly, these gated networks provided connection within and brought audiences together.
-Your content was not living in the dark anymore, it was easily discoverable by your network of friends and family.
+Your content was not living in the dark anymore, it was discoverable by your network of friends and family.

 Therefore aggregators became both publishing tools and network generators.
 You didn’t need to care about getting users or building an audience anymore.
 For that purpose, they had something called “an algorithm” — which would automagically mediate and optimize the process.
 Your content would be distributed among the platform users, according to their interests.